A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} Our experimental testbed consists of 20 diverse visual classification tasks, ranging from standard benchmarks like CIFAR-10 and SVHN to more complex, fine-grained challenges such as Stanford Cars and Food-101, as well as scene recognition with SUN397 and satellite imagery with EuroSAT.
 The complete dataset can be found in the Appendix \ref{app:exp_detail}.
-This variety ensures a thorough and varied evaluation of model merging performance.
-For each experiment, we evaluate each merged model on the joint test set—the union of all task test sets—providing a unified measure of its multi-task performance.
+This variety ensures a thorough evaluation of model merging performance under varying degrees of task heterogeneity ($\zeta_i^2$).
+For each experiment, we evaluate each merged model on the joint test set—the union of all task test sets—providing a unified measure of its multi-task generalization.

-\textbf{Models and Merging Methods.} We use three widely adopted backbones from the ResNet family—ResNet-18, ResNet-50, and ResNet-152—as well as the CLIP model based on the Vision Transformer(ViT) architecture.
+\textbf{Models and Merging Methods.} To rigorously test the universality of our bounds, we use three widely adopted backbones from the ResNet family—ResNet-18, ResNet-50, and ResNet-152—as well as the CLIP model based on the Vision Transformer (ViT) architecture.
 Each expert model is initialized from the same pretrained checkpoint, obtained from Hugging Face, and then finetuned on its respective task.
 During fine-tuning, we use SGD as the optimizer for ResNet-based models and Adam for ViT-based models.
 Unless otherwise specified as the variable under investigation, we use a standard set of hyperparameters for finetuning.
 For ResNet-based backbones, we adopt Simple Averaging, which is equivalent to Task Arithmetic \cite{TA2022editing} when the scaling factor is $1/N$.
-For ViT-based frameworks, we evaluate more advanced merging methods, including TIES \cite{yadav2023ties}, DARE \cite{yu2024language}, and AdaMerging \cite{yang2023adamerging}, to validate our theory.
+Crucially, for ViT-based frameworks, we evaluate more advanced non-linear merging methods, including TIES \cite{yadav2023ties}, DARE \cite{yu2024language}, and AdaMerging \cite{yang2023adamerging}.
+This design explicitly validates \textbf{Corollary \ref{cor:non_linear}} and our theoretical extensions to adaptive optimizers.

 \textbf{Evaluation Protocol.} To ensure robust and statistically significant results, we employ a randomized sampling procedure.
 For each experimental setting, we randomly sample 15 distinct groups of tasks from our pool of 20.
 We then perform the merging process for each group and report the \textit{average loss and accuracy} across these 15 trials.
 All experiments are conducted separately for each of the three ResNet backbones.
 For experiments based on the Transformer architecture, we evaluate on 8 tasks \cite{yang2023adamerging}.
 Unlike the ResNet setting, we fix the number of tasks to 8 in all experiments except those that explicitly study the effect of task count.